Man charged in connection with murder of Noel 'Duck Egg' Kirwan

 A white Peugeot Partner van was found burnt out a short distance away at the Neilstown Shopping Centre.

-Gardai have been investigating whether he was shot dead after attempting to mediate in a dispute between the Kinahan cartel and their own gangland banker.
+Gardai have been investigating whether he was shot dead after attempting to mediate in a dispute between the Kinahan cartel and a business man.

 Kirwan attempted to prevent the cartel from carrying out an attack on the banker – who also works for the Hutch mob.